 Installing, Running and Activating U.P.M.A.C.S.
-Operate v6.2.3
+Operate and Develop Software v6.2.4

-- To install U.P.M.A.C.S., you may to have Administrator privileges on your computer.
-If you are not an Administrator, log off, and log back on as an Administrator.
-For information about Windows 7/10 or Windows 2012 Server user privileges, please refer to the documentation that came with your computer. - Insert the installation CD into your CD ROM drive. - Double-click on the icon labeled "Install_UPMACS.exe".
-The U.P.M.A.C.S. install program will guide you through the installation step by step. - U.P.M.A.C.S. is now installed and can be started from Start Menu
+- To install U.P.M.A.C.S., you may have to have Administrator privileges on your computer.
+If you are not an Administrator, log off, and log back on as an Administrator. - Download UPMACS installation ZIP file from UPMACS web site http://upmacs.com/wp-content/uploads/2016/05/UPMACS_Installation-2025-A.zip - Unzip all files into a unique folder possibly off of Downloads folder. - Right-click on file "Install_UPMACS.exe" and select Run as Administrator.
+The U.P.M.A.C.S. install program will guide you through the installation step by step.
+IMPORTANT: Be sure to select option to install both Operate and Develop software. - U.P.M.A.C.S. is now installed and can be started from Start Menu.
+IMPORTANT: Right-Click on Operate_System.exe and select Run as Administrator. - You will be prompted once first time to select an UPMACS Log file.
+This file will contain any and all UPMACS Operate events.
+Just enter any name for now.
+This can be changed later. - You may sign-on in UPMACS Operate using testuser for both the user-name and password.
+This temporary user account may be deleted later once you create your own user database

-The U.P.M.A.C.S.
-Operate Program

 Once U.P.M.A.C.S. is installed, you will be able to run it as a fully functioning program for 10 days.
-After this period you must activate UPMACS Operate.
-Clicking on "Activate UPMACS Operate" will provide you with two User Codes.
+IMPORTANT: Right-Click on Operate or Develop and select Run as Administrator.
+After this 10 day period you must activate UPMACS Operate or Develop.
+Clicking on "Activate UPMACS Operate/Develop" will provide you with two User Codes.
 These two User Codes must be emailed to support@upmacs.com.
 You will then receive an email with an Activation Code.
-You can then enter this activation code which will activate a perpetual UPMACS Operate license on the computer where UPMACS Operate was installed.
+You can then enter this activation code which will activate a perpetual UPMACS Operate or Develop license on the computer where UPMACS was installed.